The Practice

-A community of practice is a group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly*, developing a sense of craftsmanship.
+At Minds Studio, we understand a community of practice as a group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly*, developing a sense of craftsmanship.

 A Practice is the act of rehearsing a behaviour repeatedly, to help learn and eventually master a skill or way of being.
 A practice not only involves doing specific tasks but also encompasses ways of thinking, learning, and being.